-The worldview function is so named because it provides a cognitive tapestry which we draw from in any situation to inform us of what the social, physical and global terrain is like – and what can be expected to happen within the present context.
+The worldview function (as Si or Ni) is so named because it provides a cognitive tapestry which we draw from in any situation to inform us of what the social, physical and global terrain is like – and what can be expected to happen within the present context.
 This is a different matter than memory itself, as one can have great or poor memory while not having a drive to tie information together into longstanding and dependable information chains.
 The worldview function cultivates a broad understanding of context and interprets every moment as fitting somewhere within these contexts, never leaving the individual lost or uncertain as to where they are in the wider world or in history.

 The Pi function passively archives the information streaming into the psyche and, insofar as memory is faithful, will piece this information together with high fidelity into a map that is referenced thereafter when a parallel scenario presents itself.
 Pi produces a wealth of knowledge and can lead an individual to be prolific and well read; cultivating expertise on multiple subjects, as Pi specializes in width and scope.
 Often an interest will develop in the evolution of ideas over generations and centuries.
 Historical movements, time periods and dates may be amassed in the process.
 However, the Pi function has no interest in rote memorization, but instead in deriving meaning out of those datasets by weaving together the story of an unfolding landscape.
 Pi is highly stimulated by chronicling an abundance of cultural landmarks.
 Over time this may lead Pi to amass such a wide volume of knowledge that it may be prone to ramble on for hours as they relay the chain of events connected to any one situation.